zyuan-astro/PhotCalib/README.rst

 * D (str) is the device (default:cpu, mps, gpu) to run pytorch.
 * n (int) is the number of training epochs.
-* lr (float) is the initial learning rate, which will decrease using scheduler (see [REDUCELRONPLATEAU](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html)).
+* lr (float) is the initial learning rate, which will decrease using scheduler (see `REDUCELRONPLATEAU <https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html>`).
 * thr (float) is the threshold of the scheduler.
 * mom (float) is the momentum of gradient descent.